KishonShrill/cvs-file-manager/README.md

    - Edit data in a table-based UI.
    - Add, edit, and delete records visually.
    - Switch between "Student.csv" and "Course.csv" with ease.
+3. **Database Mode**
+   - Does the same thing as GUI mode but are stored on the MySQL database.

 ## Usage
 ### **Terminal & GUI Mode**